- Accommodation: 3 nights on board a catamaran and 4 nights in a double or twin room in a 3-star Guesthouse in Luka Šipanska on Sipan Island

 After breakfast, you’ll sail east, enjoying fabulous views of the coastline and the Elaphiti Islands until you return to Sipan where the sailing part of your activity week ends.

-You’ll be taken to your new base, a seafront guesthouse in the fishing village of Šipanska Luka.
+You’ll be taken to your new base, a charming guesthouse in the fishing village of Šipanska Luka.
 The village is what Croatian island living is all about.
 Situated in a quiet and secluded bay, the seafront is lined with palm trees and old stone buildings with those archetypical red roofs.
 There’s nothing better than strolling along the seafront and stopping for a drink in one of the waterside cafés.

-It’s even better in the evening when the sun sets.
+It’s even better in the evening when the sunsets.
 Croatian sunsets are unforgettable.
 You might want to grab a good vantage point at least once during the week to witness the entire western skyline turn to pastel shades of pink, red and orange.
 All the while, the giant orb of the sun seems to slowly sink into the Adriatic until it finally disappears entirely and darkness falls.

 However, today, there is the small matter of the afternoon to fill before you can start thinking about sundown (and sundowners).
 Sipan is the largest of the Elaphiti Islands and the best way to explore is undoubtedly by bike.